calummacc/engineering-handbook/typescript-coding-conventions.md

-# TypeScript Coding Conventions Guide for Interns
+# TypeScript Coding Conventions Guide
 Welcome to our TypeScript coding conventions!
 This guide will help you write clean, maintainable, and type-safe code that follows our team's standards.

 ## 1. Naming Conventions